 Ways to do Tier II SEL

 Fortunately, there are ways to provide Tier II SEL support.
 Two programs I am aware of are suitable for Tier II SEL instruction.
 One is called Skillstreaming; the other SSIS-SEL Classwide Intervention Program (CIP).
 The two programs differ in the skills they are designed to teach; however, they share many characteristics.
 Both are designed to teach specific social and emotional skills.
 Both can be used in any Tier of instruction, including Tier II and Tier III.
-And both can be used “a la carte”—instead of following specific sequence of lessons, the instructor can pick lessons that are designed to teach the highest priority skill.
+And both can be used “a la carte”—instead of following a specific sequence of lessons, the instructor can pick lessons that are designed to teach the highest priority skill.

 This last feature is important for Tier II and Tier III.
 When an educator decides that a student needs more intensive and focused social and emotional support, that decision should be based on data that support such a decision.
 The data should speak to the specific skill area or areas the student needs to work on.
 Tier II and Tier III interventions should be designed to support the development of those specific skills.
 Because Skillstreaming and the SSIS-SEL CIP can be used flexibly, educators can pick and choose the lessons that are most appropriate to support the specific needs of students.

-In a prior blog post, I described how program alignments can help educators use our SEL assessments data to guide Tier I instruction.
+In a prior blog post, I described how to program alignments can help educators use our SEL assessments data to guide Tier I instruction.
 We have developed program alignment documents for Skillstreaming and SSIS-SEL CIP with the intention that educators who use SELweb and either of these programs, whether at Tier I or Tier II, can use SELweb data to guide how educators use these resources to tailor instruction to the areas of greatest need.

 Where Do We Go from Here?

-The field has more work to do to develop seamless integration of Tier I with Tier II and Tier III resources.
+The field has more work to do to develop a seamless integration of Tier I with Tier II and Tier III resources.
 Some of that work is underway.
-My colleagues at Rush University and I are supporting investigators at the University of Alabama who have recently been awarded a large grant to develop a digital resource that incorporates Tier I SEL lessons, assessment, Tier II lessons, and on-demand professional learning resources, along with live coaching.
+My colleagues at Rush University and I are supporting investigators at the University of Alabama who have recently been awarded a large grant to develop a digital resource that incorporates Tier I SEL lessons, assessment, Tier II lessons, and on-demand professional learning resources, along with living coaching.
 The goal is to equip educators with the tools they need to “do” SEL at Tier I and Tier II in a way that has a measurable benefit.
-Our impression is that many program and curriculum providers are starting to work on supporting Tier II and Tier III.
+Our impression is that many programs and curriculum providers are starting to work on supporting Tier II and Tier III.
 We look forward to that evolution.